chrispyth42/P2P-TLS/README.md

 References used, and a description of the project can be found at the top of the script.
 Furthermore, a chart illustrating the process of what it's doing can be found in 'flow.png'

+This function requires that the 'cryptography' module be installed, running in python 3.6 or later

 ## test.py

 Contains the most basic implementation of doubleTLS.py.
 It describes the inputs and outputs of the function, and how to use the sockets/keys it returns to communicate with the other host